Skip to content

 • Credit card: Apply for a business credit card with a low interest rate to help with cash flow while you’re just starting out.

-• Small business grants: Some programs funding to recognize excellence in small home services businesses.
+• Small business grants: Some programs offer funding to recognize excellence in small home services businesses.
 For instance, Jobber Grants offer $150,000 in startup costs to qualified applicants.

 How much money does it take to start a tree care business?

-When starting from scratch, you can expect to spend $7,375+ to start your tree service business.
+When starting from scratch, you can expect to spend $10,000–$50,000+ to start your tree service business.
 The costs break down like this:

-• Business license and registration ($75–400)
+• Business license and registration, varies by state ($400–$1,200)

-• Tree care business software ($400+)
+• Tree care business software ($49+/month)

-• Business insurance ($600–2,000/year)
+• Business insurance ($750/year for small companies)

 • Tree care tools and safety equipment ($6,000+)

-• Business cards, branded uniform, and website ($300)
+• Business cards, branded uniform, and website ($1,000–$3,000)

 If you need to purchase a bucket truck or work vehicle, budget another $30,000+ or more.

-5. Register your new business
+5. Decide your business structure

-To protect you and your clients against accidents, it’s always wise to invest in tree service business insurance.
+Working at heights and operating tree service equipment can be dangerous.
+To protect you and your clients against accidents, invest in tree service business insurance.
+Your coverage should include:

 • General liability insurance to cover an injury on the job or damage to your client’s property